 The Green Lake area & terrain were new to all of us.
 The drive there took about an hour, heading south on 395 from Bridgeport for five miles, and then turning west, cruising uphill on a dirt road for ten miles, a desolate & scenic drive.

 On the walk the ground was a lot softer today compared to yesterday's often rocky ground.
 It was an 8 mile round trip with maybe 1,000 ft. of gain.
-This walk generated a lot of positive comments from the hikers while out on the trail.
+This walk generated a lot of positive comments from the hikers as the day progressed.

 Green Lake is at 8,945 ft.